 AE must be operated for staff who are:

 - Earning over a minimum threshold, which is £10,000 per year for 2019-20 tax year.

 If in any doubt – for example someone whose pay is variable and close to the threshold – include the member of staff and let the payroll software do the AE calculations.
 Other staff may elect to join the scheme and it is important you formally write to them offering them the choice.

-The cost to employers of the contributions to the pension scheme, as a percentage of gross pay, is:
+The cost to employers of the contributions to the pension scheme, as a percentage of gross pay, is 3% of gross pay.

 It is important to choose good software which ideally has coped well with the employers who have already had their staging dates.
 Oaktree uses Able Internet payroll for all clients and everything has gone well so far.

 Choosing a fund

 For employers who do not currently operate a pension fund, there is a need to choose one.
 This fund must: